 After university I began my working life as a banker with specific expertise in dealing with the Soviet Block and I worked for a merchant bank specialising in export finance to socialist countries.

 I was then headhunted by the LFC (London Forfaiting Company Ltd, London) which later became one of the biggest names in the forfaiting field.
 At this time, 1986, I achieved what I consider to be one of my proudest accomplishments (especially on account of my then relatively young age): organising the first convertible currency loan in the history of the Socialist Republic of Vietnam, then one of the world’s poorest countries and still in a state of severe economic hardship from the war.

-I syndicated the loan by bringing together a small consortium of banks headed by a Polish bank, Bank Handlowy International (Luxembourg) SA (I would later became an advisor to the Polish Ministry of Finance).
+I syndicated the loan by bringing together a small consortium of banks headed by a Polish bank, Bank Handlowy International (Luxembourg) SA (I would later become an advisor to the Polish Ministry of Finance).
 With the additional participation of SACE (Italian Export Insurance Entity), the loan was finally signed and approved.
-This was no easy task as Vietnam was viewed very negatively by many in the West and suffering from stringent sanctions imposed by the USA.
+This was no easy task as Vietnam was viewed negatively by many in the West and suffering from stringent sanctions imposed by the USA.

 Prior to this deal no international bank had any presence in Vietnam.
 The only direct contact with the Western world was an Air France flight from Paris to Saigon, renamed Ho Chi Minh City after the war.